-When you feel your work is done for the day, you can change your status from Online to Away, or log out of the panel completely.
-Doing either will cause your widget to switch to the offline form - your visitors will be notified that you are now unavailable.
-They will be able to send you an offline message along with their contact email, which you can have forwarded directly to your email inbox.
-Here's what the offline widget looks like:
+When you feel your work is done for the day, you can change your status from Notifications Enabled to Snooze Notifications, or log out of the panel completely.
+Doing either will cause your widget to notify your visitors when they can expect a reply from you.
+They will still be able to send you a message along with their contact email, which you can have forwarded directly to your email inbox.
+Here's what the widget looks like:

 Both changing your status and logging out of the panel can be done from the slide-out menu, which you can open by clicking on the operator's picture in the upper-right corner of your panel (if you haven't uploaded a picture yet, you will see a placeholder image - here you can find our short guide to the pictures in the panel).
-After clicking on it, you should see a screen like the one below, where you can log out of the chat:
+After clicking on it, you should see a screen like the one below, where you can change your status or log out of the chat:

 If you would like to receive email notifications for any messages you receive while logged out or set to Snooze, you can configure that under Settings > Preferences > Send email notifications.
 Just be aware that the email notifications are sent in intervals of 5-10 minutes, so you will not see them immediately in your inbox.